CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-so-we-can-organise-a-slack-posting-rota/readme.md

   productivity and enabling effective decision-making.
 exercises:
   - content: >-
-      One trainee to set-up a Google sheet on the cohort drive
+      One trainee to set up a Google sheet on the cohort drive

       * The spreadsheet must have at least the columns Date and Name